 Approximately 6.9 acres are underlain with pre-Subtitle D compacted clay liners with no synthetic bottom liners.
-Prior to initiating final closure of this area, an average of the permeabilities for the underlying compacted clay liner system will be calculated to determine the pre-construction permeability criteria for the final cover system.

-The final cover for the MSW landfill unit with no synthetic bottom liner will be constructed with an infiltration layer consisting of a minimum of 18 inches of compacted clay with an average coefficient of permeability less than or equal to the pre-construction permeability criteria as discussed above or 1x10-5 cm/sec, whichever is less.
-Additionally, no measured infiltration layer permeability from individual tests will be greater that 1x10-7 cm/sec.
+The final cover for the MSW landfill units with no synthetic bottom liner will be constructed with an infiltration layer consisting of a minimum of 18 inches of compacted clay with a coefficient of permeability less than or equal to the permeability of the constructed bottom liner(s) or 1x10-5 cm/sec, whichever is less.